ashly922/holbertonschool-system_engineering-devops/0x00-shell_basics/README.md

 1;95;0cThis file will be used to describe what each script in this project is doing 0-current_working_directory - command pwd will display the path to the working directory.
-1-listit - command ls will display list of contents
+1-listit - command ls will display list of contents 2-bring_me_home - cd will return you to home directory